johnmarco123/drawing_app/development.md

 ===============================================================================

 # MAJOR BUGS TO FIX
+ * CURRENTLY DISABLED THIS FEATURE TILL I FIGURE OUT WHAT I AM GONNA DO
  * After resizing, the bottom menu no longer blocks drawing...
+* When the user hides the side and bottom bar, it causes the mouseoncanvas function to fail to detect where the bottom bar is

 # Currently working on:

 # Current Bugs:
-* for some reason on resizing, we now cause painting even though we dont want to underneath the bottom option menu
 * Scissor tool sometimes does not paste!
 * Fix weird outlining from the fillbucket tool
-* Stuff breaks on resizing... currently i know that the graph breaks but maybe more does as well
-* When the user hides the side and bottom bar, it causes the mouseoncanvas function to fail to detect where the bottom bar is